 For small sewing projects like adding logos to shirts or putting small monograms on towels, a 4″x4″ shirt embroidery machine will be adequate.
 However, if you’re wanting to embroider larger areas like pillows or the back of a denim jacket, a larger hoop may be beneficial.
 While you can still create larger designs on a machine with a small hoop size, you do have to split your design and embroider in sections, which takes more time.

-Built-In Designs and Pattern Import Method
+Built-In Designs and Import Method

 Another consideration before purchasing is looking at the built-in embroidery designs and fonts.
-If you’re tech-savvy and plan to design your own embroidery patterns or purchase them online, you may not need as many built-in designs.
-If you’re not looking to import designs often, consider a machine with preloaded with designs.
+If you’re tech-savvy and plan to design your own embroidery patterns or purchase them online, you may not need many built-in designs.
+If you’re not looking to import designs often, consider a machine preloaded with designs.
 Some Brother embroidery machines are character-themed also, so you might find that a Disney, Star Wars, or Marvel embroidery machine is just what you want!

 Also, think about how you want to transfer new designs to your embroidery machine.
-Several of the older embroidery machines require connecting directly to a computer to import designs, but more modern embroidery machines allow design transfer via WiFi or USB import!
+Several of the older embroidery machines require connecting directly to a computer to import designs, but more modern embroidery machines allow design transfer via WiFi or USB import.